City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Sourdough BoulesOverproofed dough and weak springShorten bulk/final proof windows and rely on expansion cues
+Sourdough BoulesOverproofed dough with weak springShorten bulk and final proof windows and rely on expansion cues instead of a printed schedule

-Yeast RollsFast proof and coarse crumbTighten proof endpoint and strengthen early oven set
+Yeast RollsFast proof with coarse crumbTighten the proof endpoint and strengthen the early oven set

-BrowniesDry corners and soft centerUse earlier center checks and moderate heat support
+BrowniesDry corners with a soft centerUse earlier center checks and moderate heat support for a cleaner set

-Banana BreadDark crust and dense middleRebalance hydration and confirm internal doneness before cooling
+Banana BreadDark crust with a dense middleRebalance hydration and confirm internal doneness before cooling

 Seasonal Park City Kitchen Notes